kmaasrud/vmc/report/secs/04_results.md

 | Numerical w/ Metropolis           | 5.82            | 1.9999            | 0.99                        | 0.0000   | 0.0000                  |
 | Numerical w/ Importance Sampling  | 6.3             | 1.9999            | 1.02                        | 0.0000   | 0.0000                  |

 Table: Results from computations of the expectation value of the energy using both Importance Sampling and the Metropolis algorithm for both the analytical expression for the local energy(see equation @eq:analytical) and numerical derivation of the kinetic energy.
 To compare the performance of the different configurations, the algorithms are timed over 10 runs and averaged.
-Statistical results from a blocking and a variance analysis is listed in the column $\sigma_\text{blocking}$ and $\sigma$, respectivly.{#tbl:results-performance-calc-methods}
+Statistical results from a blocking and a variance analysis is listed in the column $\sigma_\text{blocking}$ and $\sigma$, respectivly. {#tbl:results-performance-calc-methods}

-### Evaluating the variational parameters{#sec:results-variational-params-2N}
+### Evaluating the variational parameters{#sec:results-variational-params}

 To obtain the optimal variational parameters for the ground state energy, the steepest gradient decent method is implemented in the Variational Monte Carlo calculations.
 The result are shown in Table [@tbl:results-variational-parameters-2N].